 As an Acupuncturist with Acuworx Acupuncture Studio, mental health is a top priority when it comes to treating our patients.
 There are multiple approaches within Traditional Chinese Medicine when addressing issues related to mental health (anxiety, trauma, stress, depression, obsessive compulsive disorder, post traumatic stress disorder).
 Chinese Medicine uses the term Shen to describe the broad spectrum of emotional, mental, and spiritual aspects of a human being.

 The concept of Shen has a special relationship with the functions of our organs and reveals a connection between mind and body.
-Shen is housed within the Heart, and mental activity and consciousness are said to be rooted in the Heart, as well as the Blood.
+Shen resides within the Heart, and consciousness and psychological functions take place in the Heart and Blood.
 The state of the Heart will affect all mental activities - including emotions, consciousness, memory, critical thinking, and sleep.
 Because of this, if there is an imbalance in any of these areas, there may be an underlying mental cause.

 When the Heart is strong and there is a healthy supply of Blood, there is clear mental activity, balanced emotions, clarity, and a good memory.
-However, if the Heart is weak, there may be signs of depression, poor memory, slowed thinking processes, or insomnia.
+However, if the Heart is feeble then this could be sign of depression, memory loss, slowed thinking and processing, or insomnia..

 Although the Shen has a special relationship with the Heart, other organs are also associated with different aspects of the spirit.

 The Heart is associated with the Mind, or Shen